Eat Less Red Meat

 - Eat for your body, and the environment—a diet with less red meat saves your arteries and helps counteract climate change.

 - Sustainable seafood and organic lean poultry are allowable in place of red meat.

 - Even better, scaling down your red meat consumption leaves more room in your diet for fruits, vegetables, whole grains, beans, nuts and seeds that help lower your risk for heart disease and type 2 diabetes.

 - Try out #MeatlessMonday by sticking to vegetarian proteins.

-- Yes to fish on Tuesday through Sunday!
+- Say yes to fish on Tuesday through Sunday!
 Wild Alaskan salmon is one of the most nutritious—high in omega-3s and fairly low in mercury, as are sardines and anchovies.
 Generally smaller fish are lower in mercury and often more sustainably caught, so keep that in mind.

-- Veggie burgers and veggie bacon are fine, but make sure to check the label for quality ingredients—meat substitutes tend to be highly processed so opt to make your own, or try a lower-processed, organic option like Amy’s California Veggie Burger, Hilary’s, or Qrunch.
+- Veggie burgers and veggie bacon are fine but make sure to check the label for quality ingredients.
+Meat substitutes tend to be highly processed so opt to make your own using beans or lentils, or try a lower-processed like organic Amy’s California Veggie Burger, Hilary’s, or Qrunch.